bradbell/cppad_py/sphinx/test_out/child_cmd.rst

 Links
 *****
-The child link and table commands also place links to all the children of the current at the location of the command.
+The child link and list commands also place links to all the children of the current at the location of the command.
 The links are displayed using the title for eeach section.
-The child table command includes the section name next to the title.
+The child list command includes the section name next to the title.
 You can place a heading directly before the links to make them easier to find.

 .. meta::